danwing/ipsec-over-geneve/README.md

 # ipsec-over-geneve

 ## Abstract
 This document specifies how Generic Network Virtualization Encapsulation (Geneve) can be used to carry IP Encapsulating Security Payload (ESP) and IP Authentication Header (AH) to provide secure transport over IP networks.
-Using IPsec ESP and AH will provide both Geneve header integrity protection and Geneve payload encryption.
+Using IPSec ESP, the Geneve payload is encrypted and integrity protected, whereas with IPSec AH the Geneve headers and payload are integrity protected.

 ## Working copies

-working copy in [HTML](http://htmlpreview.github.io/?https://raw.githubusercontent.com/danwing/ipsec-over-geneve/master/draft-boutros-nvo3-ipsec-over-geneve.html) or [TXT](https://raw.githubusercontent.com/danwing/ipsec-over-geneve/master/draft-boutros-nvo3-ipsec-over-geneve.txt) format.
+Working copy in [HTML](http://htmlpreview.github.io/?https://raw.githubusercontent.com/danwing/ipsec-over-geneve/master/draft-boutros-nvo3-ipsec-over-geneve.html) or [TXT](https://raw.githubusercontent.com/danwing/ipsec-over-geneve/master/draft-boutros-nvo3-ipsec-over-geneve.txt) format.